MrNoino/PI2_TP2/README.md

 4. Install Python 3 and pip from oficial sources;
 5. Install the venv package with the following command: <code>pip install venv</code>;
 6. Create a virtual environment in the root project folder with the following command: <code>python -m venv venv</code>;
-7. Navegate to /venv/Scripts/ and execute the activate.bat file to activate the virtual environment;
+7. Navigate to /venv/Scripts/ and execute the activate.bat file to activate the virtual environment;
 8. Navegate to the root project folder and install all dependencies of the project with the following command: <code>py -m pip install -r requirements.txt</code>;
 9. Diactivate the virtual environment in /venv/Scripts/diactivate.bat;
 10. Execute the API from the root project folder with the command: <code>python app.py</code>.